iwakurakurea/hunter-pixelmon/README.md

 --!! launcher if you'd find that easier

 run (double-click) "installgame.bat"
+if windows defender pops up telling you it stopped it, click more info and then click run anyway

 a little forge window should open, make sure "Install client" is selected. leave everything else default and press "OK"